Learn: About Everett Fire

-The Everett Fire Department employs six (6) engine companies, one (1) ladder company, one (1) swing engine ladder, ( 3) ALS medic units and one (1) BLS Aid units when staffing allows.
-There are six (6) fire stations located throughout the city.
+The Everett Fire Department employs 5-6 engine companies, 1 ladder company, 1 cross-staffed engine & ladder, 3 ALS medic units and 1-3 BLS aid units when staffing allows.
+There are 6 fire stations located throughout the city.
 There are 175 uniformed firefighters employed.
 In 2018 the Department responded to just under 24,000 Alarms, of which 87% were dispatched as medical in nature.

 The men and women who serve the City of Everett come from all types of backgrounds.
 We vary in culture as well as educational background.
 Some of our people stem from generations of fire personnel, while some had no experience until becoming a member of our department.
 The department strives to reflect the diversity of our city in its employees.